smorenospace/SlurmTorchHarmony/README.md

         torch.cuda.set_device(local_rank) #0,1 cuda devices

+3. Launch processes with accelerate (for this one, an example of finetuning RACE is provided using 2 nodes on A5000 partition)

+       sbatch --nodes=2 --gres=gpu:A5000:2 --p=gpus --time=16:00:00 ./launch_slurm_with_accelerate.sh

+4. (MORE OPTIONS NOT INCLUDED IN THE REPO)
-3. Launch processes by torch multiprocessing.
+   Launch processes by torch multiprocessing.

        sbatch launch_slurm_with_torchmultiprocessing.sh

 Here, the developer takes control of each of the required processes in the python code.
 Similar to the previous point 2, we only launch 1 slurm task.
-The example code contained in launch_slurm_with_mp.sh is similar to:
+The example code is similar to:

         #!/bin/bash
         CUDA_VISIBLE_DEVICES=0,1